external-secrets Wasn't Syncing from Azure Key Vault

 The problem

-Rotated the PostgreSQL password in Key Vault at 2 PM.
-By 2:15 PM, pods should have new credentials.
+I rotated the PostgreSQL password in Key Vault at 2 PM.
+By 2:15 PM, pods should have had the new credentials.
 They didn't.

 Checked the ExternalSecret status: